 If you violate the code once, an officer may just issue a warning.
 If you receive a warning, it’s time to change the suggested behavior, because if not, non-compliance will result in a $50 Ordinance Violation Bureau ticket.
 You’ll then either pay the ticket through the city controller’s office (currently located within the police department) or pursue the matter in City Court.
 If you repeat the violation, the fines will increase and other actions may ensue.
 So the best bet is to keep things simple and follow the code the first time around.

 MAKE SURE YOUR PLACE IS INSPECTED

-The City of West Lafayette has a rental housing inspection program to protect the interests of tenants, property owners and character of the neighborhoods, and to ensure the public health, safety and welfare of all individuals living in the city.
+The City of West Lafayette has a rental housing inspection program to protect the interests of tenants and property owners and the character of the neighborhoods.
+It also ensures the public health, safety, and welfare of all individuals living in the city.

 Every rental property must be certified by the city.
 Rental properties may be inspected annually, every two years or every four years depending upon the location and the use of the property.
 But don’t worry.
 For the most part, this won’t be your problem because the property owner is ultimately responsible for compliance with the code.